1 seriously hurt in west Charlotte crash

-CHARLOTTE — One person was taken to the hospital with serious injuries after a west Charlotte crash Thursday morning, MEDIC said.
+CHARLOTTE — One person was seriously hurt in a west Charlotte crash Monday morning.

-It happened just after 6 a.m. on Interstate 485 Outer between Interstate 85 and Wilkinson Boulevard.
+It happened just after 5 a.m. on Wilkinson Boulevard near Interstate 485.
+One car had flipped onto its side.

-Officials closed all but one lane during the investigation, which caused delays for some commuters.

 Click here for live traffic maps and alternate routes >>>